-The reason I say thin is that there are thicker, soft varieties that require refrigeration, such as, Hardangerlefse, Nordlandslefse, and Mørlefse.
+The reason I say thin is because there are thicker, soft varieties, as well, that require refrigeration, such as, Hardangerlefse, Nordlandslefse, and Mørlefse.

-To prepare crisp lefse (without potatoes) for serving, you must first dunk it into a bowl of lukewarm water and place it between paper towels or dish towels to absorb excess water and wait a few minutes.
+To prepare crisp lefse (without potatoes) for serving, you must first dip the lefse into a bowl of lukewarm water and place it between paper towels or dish towels to absorb excess water and wait a few minutes.

-Instead of dunking the lefse, I watched my mom holding dry lefse under running lukewarm water and then place them on a large dish towel and place paper towels between the layers.
+Instead of dunking the lefse in warm water, I watched my mom holding dry lefse under running lukewarm water and then place them on a large dish towel and put paper towels between the layers.
 In minutes they were ready for being spread with butter, cinnamon, and sugar.
 YUMMY!

 The traditional way is to spread lefse with butter and sprinkle cinnamon and sugar on it.
-To serve, roll them up and cut them at an angle. (see picture above)
+To serve, roll them up and cut them at an angle, and enjoy. (see picture above)

 All lefse varieties can easily be used to make appetizers and sandwiches.
 Fill them with your favorite hard or soft cheeses or spreads, salads, kinds of seafood, or meats.

-Potato lefse lends itself well for making lovely canapés, because of its pliability and large surface.
+Potato lefse lends itself well to making lovely canapés, because of its pliability and large surface.

-Spread colorful fillings directly on the surface and roll them.
-Cut it into 1-1/2 to 2" size pieces and stick a toothpick through it to hold it together.
+Spread colorful, tasty fillings directly on the surface and roll them up.
+Cut them into 1-1/2 to 2" size pieces and poke a toothpick through each piece to hold it together.

 Arrange them with black or green olives, grape tomato, green or red pepper, and maybe a small sprig of parsley, use your imagination.
 Use color and shapes to make an appetizing treat.

 Potato lefse is a favorite with lutefisk lovers.
-"Can't have lutefisk without lefse".
+"Can't have lutefisk without lefse", "u no".
 My cousin Adora has a great recipe for this one.

 This variety can be served in many ways as well.
 The Norwegian traditional way is to spread it with butter and sprinkle sugar and cinnamon on top.
 It requires refrigeration and will freeze well.
 Believe me, it is so delicious you can dream about it, at least I do.

-Hope you enjoyed my little lefse story.www.norway-hei.com © Copyright 2020
+Hope you enjoyed this little Norwegian lefse story.www.norway-hei.com © Copyright 2020

 All Rights Reserved